HazyResearch/metal/README.md

 ## Q&A
 One of the best places to look for Q&A (besides the doc strings) is the Issues page.
-We tag issues that might be aprticularly helpful with the "reference question" label; see them [here](https://github.com/HazyResearch/metal/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22reference+question%22).
+We tag issues that might be particularly helpful with the "reference question" label; see them [here](https://github.com/HazyResearch/metal/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22reference+question%22).

 ## Sample Usage
 This sample is for a single-task problem.